defold/doc/docs/en/manuals/push.md

 : (iOS only).
 The numeric value of the icon badge.
 Set to 0 to clear the badge.

 priority
 : (Android only).
 The priority is a hint to the device UI about how the notification should be displayed.
+There are five priority levels:

+  - push.PRIORITY_MIN
+  - push.PRIORITY_LOW
+  - push.PRIORITY_DEFAULT
+  - push.PRIORITY_HIGH
+  - push.PRIORITY_MAX

-There are five priority levels, from -2 to 2 where -1 is the lowest priority and 2 the highest.
-Unless specified, a default priority level of 2 is used.
+  Unless specified, the max priority level is used.

 ## Inspecting scheduled notifications